 The St. Martha Players, founded in 1968, is the oldest community theater group in the area that performs exclusively musical theater.
 The group performs a variety of shows each season, set in a unique, historic setting built in 1892.

-SHE LOVES ME was nominated for five TONY Awards in 1964.
-The 1993 Broadway revival won the Olivier Award for Best Musical Revival, the Drama Desk Award for Outstanding Revival of a Musical, and the 1994 Critics Circle Award for Best Musical.
+We have a great season planned starting with She Loves Me.
 Considered by many to be the most charming musical ever written, She Loves Me is a warm romantic comedy with an endearing innocence and a touch of old world elegance.

-MAN OF LA MANCHA is a remarkable show and one of the great theatre successes of our time.
-This is a play-within-a-play, based on Cervantes’ “Don Quixote.”
-We have a poignant story of a dying old man whose impossible dream takes over his mind.
+Then in November, Man of La Mancha.
+This is a remarkable show and one of the great theatre successes of our time.
+It is a play-within-a-play, based on Cervantes’ “Don Quixote.”

 About The Opera House, Broad Brook, CT